 The Directors consider that the key performance indicators are those that communicate the financial performance and strength of the Company as a whole, these being revenue, profitability, and shareholders' funds.
+As well as looking at annual performance, the Board consider 3 year rolling figures that smooth variation in individual years.

-Total revenues during the last five financial years (from year ended June 2018 to year ended June 2022) exceed the total revenues of the 15 years prior to that.
-In particular, total income for the past 3 financial years (year ended June 2020 to year ended June 2022) has averaged £824k annually, compared with £522k for the 3 years before that (year ended June 2017 to year ended June 2019).
-Similarly, loss after tax for the past 3 financial years (year ended June 2020 to year ended June 2022) has averaged £178k, compared with an average of £229k for the 3 years before that (year ended June 2017 to year ended June 2017).
-Year-end net assets at 30 June 2022 of £975k have fallen from their year-end peak at June 2020 of £1,315k but remain higher than all year ends prior to that.
+Total revenues during the last five financial years (year ended June 2019 to year ended June 2023) exceed the total revenues of the seventeen years prior to that.

+Considering performance trends across periods, total income for the past 3 financial years (year ended June 2021 to year ended June 2023) has averaged £746k annually, compared with £713k for the 3 years before that (year ended June 2018 to year ended June 2020).
+The delayed client projects in FY23 have reduced the 3 year average upward trend however it remains upward.

+Similarly, loss after tax for the past 3 financial years (year ended June 2021 to year ended June 2023) has averaged £320k, compared with an average of £117k for the 3 years before that (year ended June 2018 to year ended June 2020).
+These increases result mainly from increased investment in technical and business staff intended to drive the Company's key strategic initiatives and increase revenues over time.

+The Board anticipate improvements in both these annual 3 year average trends

+Year-end net assets at 30 June 2023 of £532k have fallen from their year-end peak at June 2020 of £1,315k but remain higher than all year ends prior to and including year end June 2017.